Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	- Dec 11 13:06:19.478060 sonic INFO system#state: MEM :: Name: zebra, Pid:9625, Rss:11.3M

 #### Per Process Memory Usage:

-  Per process memory usage goes beyond threshold limit, should also generate the process memory usage info on the system log message.
-The syslog message is generated with following information.
+  When  per process memory usage goes beyond threshold limit, should also generate the process memory usage info on the system log message.
+The message is generated with the following information.

  - Memory info of a process
 	 - Process name,